walterrowe/magick-frames/README.md

 # What Is Magick Frames

-Magick Frames is a combination of a macOS/Linux shell script [frame_it](frame_it) and a macOS AppleScript [frame_it.applescript](frame_it.applescript) Droplet.
+Magick Frames is a combination of a macOS/Linux shell script [frame_it](frame_it) and a macOS AppleScript [logo_white_pic.applescript](logo_white_pic.applescript) Droplet.
 The frame_it shell script uses the [ImageMagick](https://imagemagick.org/) image manipulation package to apply a professional looking decoration to a selection of image files.

 By default the `frame_it` shell script preserves your input files and creates new output files as the decorated versions.
 The text `-frame` is inserted into the output filenames before the extension.
 For example, an input file named `my-image.jpg` will have an output a file named `my-image-frame.jpg`.
 The output file is written to the same folder as the input file.